 - If a drain tile is not required as specified in Footnote 9, adhering a capillary break and Class I Vapor Retarder (per Footnote 8) directly to the wall with the edges taped/sealed to make it continuous.

 Note that no alternative compliance option is provided for existing below-grade wood-framed walls in Item 1.5b.

-The U.S. Environmental Protection Agency (EPA) Indoor airPLUS Construction Specifications requires homes to meet the ENERGY STAR Certified Homes requirements, which fulfills Indoor airPLUS requirements for damp-proofing below-grade exterior walls.
+1.3 Damp-Proofing and Waterproofing Below-Grade Exterior Walls.
+The U.S. Environmental Protection Agency's Indoor airPLUS Construction Specifications requires homes to meet the ENERGY STAR Certified Homes requirements, which fulfills Indoor airPLUS requirements for damp-proofing below-grade exterior walls.

 Section R406.1 Concrete and masonry foundation damp-proofing.
 Foundation walls that retain earth and enclose interior spaces and floors below grade must be damp-proofed from the top of the footing to the finished grade.
 Masonry walls must have at least 3/8 inch Portland cement parging applied to the exterior.
 The parging is to be damp-proofed per one of the following:

 - three pounds per square yard of acrylic modified cement;

 - 1/8-inch coat of surface-bonding cement per ASTM C 887;

 - any material approved per Section R406.2; and

 Exception: parging of unit masonry walls isn’t required where a material is approved for direct application to the masonry.